cmpi-standard/headers/mainpage.md

 Structure of this online documentation
 --------------------------------------

-The [Modules](modules.html) tab (at the top of this page) attempts to resemble the heading structure of the CMPI Standard as much as possible.
+The [<b>Modules</b>](modules.html) tab (at the top of this page) attempts to resemble the heading structure of the CMPI Standard as much as possible.
 In addition, it has modules for preprocessor symbols and for the CMPI convenience functions (also known as CMPI macros).
 This tab should be used as a general entry point, unless you know exactly what you are looking for.

-The [Related Pages](pages.html) tab provides automatically generated lists, such as things added in CMPI 2.1, or things made mandatory in CMPI 2.1, or the MB capabilities, or a list of deprecated elements.
+The [<b>Related Pages</b>](pages.html) tab provides automatically generated lists, such as things added in CMPI 2.1, or things made mandatory in CMPI 2.1, or the MB capabilities, or a list of deprecated elements.

-The [Data Structures](annotated.html) tab provides an alphabetically sorted list of all structures and unions of the CMPI Standard, and of their data fields.
+The [<b>Data Structures</b>](annotated.html) tab provides an alphabetically sorted list of all structures and unions of the CMPI Standard, and of their data fields.
 This list does not contain any enumerations, preprocessor symbols, or typedefs that are unrelated to structures or unions.

-The [Files](files.html) tab lists the CMPI header files, and with each of them, the list of data structures (structs and unions), macros (including symbols), typedefs, and enumerations.
+The [<b>Files</b>](files.html) tab lists the CMPI header files, and with each of them, the list of data structures (structs and unions), macros (including symbols), typedefs, and enumerations.
 There is also an alphabetically sorted list of globals.

 C/C++ Language Considerations and Header Files
 ----------------------------------------------